Accessibility of the USPTO facilities, website, and files

 Section 508 of the Rehabilitation Act

-The United States Patent and Trademark Office strives to adhere to the current guidelines for Section 508 of the Rehabilitation Act of 1973.
+The United States Patent and Trademark Office (USPTO) strives to adhere to the current guidelines for Section 508 of the Rehabilitation Act of 1973 and WCAG 2.1 Level A and AA criteria.
+At this time, all content on our websites is designed to be accessible to screen readers and available accessibility tools, except as specifically noted below.

-If you encounter what you believe to be an unresolved accessibility issue, please report the URL (the hyperlink for the webpage) by email to webmaster@uspto.gov with an explanation of the issue.
+If you encounter what you believe to be an unresolved accessibility issue on our website or USPTO-provided digital services, please report the URL (the webpage address starting with https://www.uspto.gov) by email with an explanation of the issue to webmaster@uspto.gov and USPTO’s Section 508 team, section508staff@uspto.gov.

 Non-English languages